-March 31, 2013 D ecember 31, 2012
+June 30, 2013 De ecember 31, 2012

-Land \$ 4,772,038 \$ 4,539,314
+Land \$ 4,558,125 \$ 4,539,314

-Plantation development costs 10,186,142 9,229,638
+Plantation development costs 10,152,896 9,229,638

-Plantation equipment 1,585,113 1,546,971
+Plantation equipment 1,714,644 1,546,971

-Office equipment 302,544 108,598
+Office equipment 109,752 108,598

-Total cost 16,845,837 15,424,521
+Total cost 16,535,417 15,424,521

-Less accumulated depreciation (950,752) (865,518)
+Less accumulated depreciation (1,024,212) (865,518)

-Property and equipment, net \$ 15,895,085 \$ 14,559,002
+Property and equipment, net \$ 15,511,205 \$ 14,559,002

 Commencing in June 2008, Asideros I purchased certain equipment for purposes of rapidly clearing the land, preparing the land for planting, and actually planting the Jatropha trees.
 The Company has capitalized farming equipment and costs related to the development of land for farm use in accordance with generally accepted accounting principles for accounting by agricultural producers and agricultural cooperatives.
 Plantation equipment is depreciated using the straight-line method over estimated useful lives of 5 to 15 years.
 Depreciation expense has been capitalized as part of plantation development costs through the date that the plantation becomes commercially productive.
 The initial plantations were deemed to be commercially productive on October 1, 2009, at which date the Company commenced the depreciation of plantation development costs over estimated useful lives of 10 to 35 years, depending on the nature of the development.
-Developments and other improvements with indefinite lives are capitalized and not depreciated over their useful lives once they are placed in service.
-The land, plantation development costs, and plantation equipment are located in Mexico and in Belize.
-The company has recorded depreciation expense in the three month periods ended March 31, 2013 and 2012 of \$57,501 and \$68,743, respectively.
+Developments and other improvements with indefinite lives are capitalized and not depreciated.
+Other developments that have a limited life and intermediate-life plants that have growth and production cycles of more than one year are being depreciated over their useful lives once they are placed in service.
+The land, plantation development costs, and plantation equipment are located in Mexico.

-Note 6 - Intangible Assets
+Note 5 - Intangible Assets

 In March 2013, the Company purchased certain intangible assets as part of the acquisition of Sustainable Oils, LLC.
-See further discussion on acquisition in Note 11.
-The intangible assets include 3 patents and the related intellectual property associated with these patents.
+See further discussion on acquisition in Note 10.
+The intangible assets include three patents and the related intellectual property associated with these patents.
 These intangible assets acquired have an expected useful life of 17 years and are carried at cost less any accumulated amortization and any impairment losses.
-The company has recorded \$9,995 in amortization expense in the three month period ended March 31, 2012.

 Amortization is calculated using the straight-line method to allocate the cost of the intangible assets over their estimated useful lives of 17 years.
+Any future costs associated with the maintenance of these patents with indefinite lives will be capitalized and not amortized.

-Note 7 - Debt
+Note 6 - Debt